 - Blossom and Root Early Years & Kindergarten Curriculum: A playful, gentle, and imaginative introduction to early academics.
 This hands-on, secular curriculum includes picture and composer study, weekly art projects, nature study, literature, early reading and writing foundations, an introduction to history and geography, foundations in early math, and S.T.E.M. projects.

-Interested in registering or learning more?
+Interested in joining our waitlist or learning more?
 Contact us now!